General Tso's Tofu, ready in just 30 minutes! It's spicy-sweet, healthier than the classic Chinese takeout dish, and one of my favorite tofu recipes.

 - Place the tofu cubes in a bowl or shallow dish.

-- Add the marinade ingredients (2 tbsp of tamari and 1 tbsp of apple cider vinegar), stir and let rest for at least 5 minutes, preferably overnight.
+- Add the marinade ingredients (2 tablespoon of tamari and 1 tablespoon of apple cider vinegar), stir and let rest for at least 5 minutes, preferably overnight.

 - Drain the tofu and discard the marinade.

-- Transfer 1/3 of the tofu cubes to a freezer or plastic bag with 2 tbsp of cornstarch and toss to coat.
+- Transfer ⅓ of the tofu cubes to a freezer or plastic bag with 2 tablespoon of cornstarch and toss to coat.
 Repeat this step with the rest of the tofu cubes and cornstarch.
 Add more cornstarch if needed.

 - Once the tofu cubes are coated with the cornstarch, heat some oil in a skillet and add the tofu cubes.
 I used extra virgin olive oil, but any oil will do.